rihemebh/Algorithms-And-DataStructure/README.md

  A heap is a perfect tree

- Every node shoud has a lower priority than its two children
+ Every node should has a lower priority than its two children

 - ***Insert***